-Lenalidomide may be continued in patients with Grade 1 or 2 tumour flare reaction (TFR) without interruption or modification, at the physician's discretion.
-In patients with Grade 3 or 4 TFR, withhold treatment with lenalidomide until TFR resolves to $\leq$ Grade 1 and patients may be treated for management of symptoms per the guidance for treatment of Grade 1 and 2 TFR (see section 4.4).
+At the physician's discretion, lenalidomide may be continued in patients with Grade 1 or 2 tumour flare reaction (TFR) without interruption or modification, at the physician's discretion.
+In patients with Grade 3 or 4 TFR, withhold treatment with lenalidomide until TFR resolves to $\leq$ Grade 1 and patients may be treated for management of symptoms per the guidance for treatment of Grade 1 and 2 TFR.